-- 126. (1) Subject to section 34, where an indictment charges substantially the same offence as that charged in the indictment on which the accused was given in charge on a former trial, but adds a statement of intention or circumstances of aggravation tending, if proved, to increase the punishment, the previous acquittal or conviction shall be a bar to the subsequent indictment. - (2) A previous acquittal or conviction on an indictment for murder shall be a bar to a second indictment for the same homicide charging it as manslaughter; and a previous acquittal or conviction on an indictment for manslaughter shall be a bar to a second indictment for the same homicide charging it as murder.
+126. (1) Subject to section 34, where an indictment charges substantially the same offence as that charged in the indictment on which the accused was given in charge on a former trial, but adds a statement of intention or circumstances of aggravation tending, if proved, to increase the punishment, the previous acquittal or conviction shall be a bar to the subsequent indictment.

-Use of depositions, etc., on former trial, or trial of special plea 127.
+- (2) A previous acquittal or conviction on an indictment for murder shall be a bar to a second indictment for the same homicide charging it as manslaughter; and a previous acquittal or conviction on an indictment for manslaughter shall be a bar to a second indictment for the same homicide charging it as murder. - 127.
 On the trial of an issue on a plea of autrefois acquit or autrefois convict, the depositions transmitted to the court on the former trial, together with the Judge's notes, if available, and the depositions transmitted to the court on the subsequent charge or the copy of the record of the Summary Court, as the case may be, shall be admissible in evidence to prove or disprove the identity of the charges.